close

 As a result, offensive and defensive linemen are most likely to get a wide range of injuries, from knee injuries (often from getting “rolled up on” by other players) to concussions.
 About 16 percent of all football injuries result from blocking, which is what linemen are known for.

-Quarterbacks are generally much smaller than the players trying to tackle them, and they are a natural target, so they take more than their share of hits.
+Quarterbacks are generally much smaller than the players trying to tackle them and they are a natural target, so they take more than their share of hits.
 They also suffer a large number of injuries, although, thanks to rules that protect the quarterbacks, many of them are not as severe.
 Concussion rates are higher at quarterback than most other positions (except for linemen).

-Players that do a great deal of running and cutting—like receivers and defensive backs—are more likely to suffer knee problems as well as torn hamstrings.
+Players that do a great deal of running and cutting like receivers and defensive backs are more likely to suffer knee problems as well as torn hamstrings.
 They also are more likely to suffer a non-contact injury.
 They’ll plant and change direction while running at full speed and often injure a joint just in the process of cutting in another direction.

 Defensive backs are the most injured position, with 19 percent of college injuries hitting that position.
 This is likely due in large part to the fact that players often don’t want to admit that they’re injured, out of fear of losing their spot.
 But at a position that requires running full speed to defend a wide receiver, it’s tougher to hide a sprain or injured muscle.
-Close behind are defensive linemen (18 percent) and offensive linemen (15 percent).
-Although, the percentage of unreported injuries is likely much higher.

 How Player Injuries Have an Impact on Betting Odds

-Injuries have a huge impact on betting odds as not even computer-generated picks can take that into account.
-Teams that are without a key player will have a much lower probability of winning.
-And, depending on what positions are most hit by injury, it could affect other types of bets.
 For instance, if a team facing a star quarterback has several defensive backs nursing injuries, the game will likely have a higher point total over/under cutoff than would normally be expected.
-On the other hand, if a quarterback, or his offensive linemen, are hobbled, the point total is going to be lower than normal.
+On the other hand, if a quarterback or his offensive linemen are hobbled, the point total is going to be lower than normal.

 Accounting For College Football Injuries When Handicapping

-That all makes it difficult to handicap games when looking at the ATS standings.
-You’ll need the latest injury information, to understand why the odds are set the way they are.
 For instance, you may look at Alabama’s game and think that the points total over/under is extremely low.
 Before jumping on the over with both feet, it’s worth making sure that Alabama or its opponent hasn’t had injuries to key offensive players that could keep the score low.

-On the other hand, if you get breaking injury news, you may be able to find an advantage while the markets are still reacting to the new development.
 Further complicating the matter is the fact that college football teams may not be forthcoming on the injury front, so often, news of an injury doesn’t break until the players take the field for pregame warmups.
 So it is a good idea to monitor the social media accounts of teams and their beat writers to get last-minute injury news.

 Where can you read the NCAA college football injury report?

-To make it easier for you, all you need to do is check out OddsTrader’s injuries report.
-As we said earlier, the National Collegiate Athletic Association doesn’t require teams to give detailed injury information or even accurate or complete injury information.
 If news about an injury gets out (usually because the player was hurt during a game or seen wearing a protective boot or something during the week), the weekly injury update and timetable for return will be vague.
 The vast majority of college players are termed “day-to-day” or “a game-time decision”.
-And more and more teams close practice to the media, making it tougher to know who can go through drills and who isn’t participating.

 Most college coaches hold a weekly press conference on Monday or Tuesday of game week.
 Beat writers will ask for injury updates at that time and get whatever answer is forthcoming, for better or worse.
-Some teams will release an injury report after practice on Wednesday or Thursday, but it’s no guarantee that teams will do that or that it will be complete.
+Some teams will release an injury report after practice on Wednesday or Thursday, but there’s no guarantee that teams will do that or that it will be complete.

 What are the worst college football injuries?